vedi/knowledge-base/src/documents/cocos2dx/cpp/grow/Grow_About.html.md

 ## About

 Soomla GROW is our flagship community-driven analytics dashboard.
-Developers using GROW can gain valuable insights about their games' performance and compare the data to benchmarks of other games in the GROW community.
+Developers using GROW can gain valuable <a href="http://blog.soom.la/2015/08/soomla-insights-know-users-better-real-time.html/" target="_blank">insights</a> about their games' performance and compare the data to benchmarks of other games in the GROW community.

 GROW analytics uses all of Soomla's modules: [Store](/cocos2dx/cpp/store/), [Profile](/cocos2dx/cpp/profile/) and [LevelUp](/cocos2dx/cpp/levelup/).
 You may choose to use only specific modules, however, to benefit from the full power of GROW analytics we recommend that you integrate all three.